 This is the Bullpen, and while it might be referred to as 'enhanced interrogation' these days, Spycraft is from a time when strapping someone into a chair and sending painful electric shocks through them was correctly referred to as 'torture' and agreed by all to be 'a very bad thing'.
 Spycraft still lets you do it though, in what's a fairly tame sequence by Hollywood standards, but pretty rough for mini-games.

 The way it works is that you ask Ying questions, each kicked off by a jolt of electricity.
-The higher the intensity, the more pain you cause, but the greater risk that she'll die in the chair - and if she dies in the chair, you're off to jail.
-Early on, responses are a mix of defiant laughter and heavy breathing; as you ramp it up, it becomes screams and cries of "It burns!"
-"Let me go!
+The higher the intensity, the more pain you cause, but the greater risk that she'll die—and if she dies in the chair, you're off to jail.
+Early on, responses are a mix of defiant laughter and heavy breathing; as you ramp it up, it becomes screams and cries of "It burns!" and "Let me go!
 For god's sake, let me go!"

 At least, that's the theory.
 In practice, if you ramp up the pain to full at the start, you just win.
 It's if you go all namby-pamby-liberal that she collapses and you get a one-way trip to the big house.

-The rest of Spycraft follows a similar pattern to these sequences, with funky themed minigame after minigame as you discover the conspiracy behind it, and are incredibly surprised when the mole turns out to be exactly who you assumed it was to begin with.
+The rest of Spycraft follows a similar pattern to these sequences, with funky-themed minigame after minigame as you discover the conspiracy, and are incredibly surprised when the mole turns out to be exactly who you assumed it was to begin with.
 There's some shooting and some more data work, and in the end it turns out the whole thing was the dream of a turtle.
 Or a conspiracy.
 One of the two.